Laser Eye Surgery EyeResearch.Co.UK

 Is this a painful procedure?

 The procedure itself is virtually painless.
-Prior to surgery, the patient has drops applied to the surface of the eye to numb it.
+Prior to surgery, the drops are applied to the surface of the eye to numb it.
 Post operatively you will experience some discomfort, irritation, pain and photophobia for about two to three days.

 How long does the procedure take?

-The initial consultation and examination prior to surgery take approximately 1/2 an hour.
-If you are a contact lens wearer, your lenses will need to be out for 1-3 weeks prior to this exam (Soft contact lenses for one week and GP lenses for three weeks at least).
-Duration of Laser will last for 15 to 60 sec.
+The initial consultation and examination prior to surgery take approximately an hour.
+If you are a contact lens wearer, your lenses will need to be out for 1-4 weeks prior to this exam (Soft contact lenses for one week and GP lenses for four weeks at least).
+Duration of Laser treatment will last for 15 to 60 sec.

 Do I need to take time off work?